Createdd/Writing/articles/APIIntro.md

 ## Building the API routes

-- start with a basic web server in express (look up the docs of express for an example) -
+- start with creating a basic web server in an express app (check out the docs of express for an example)
+- use express middleware to be as flexible as possible -